microsoftarchive/reliable/README.md

 # Reliable is.

-Redis is a great storage for building a reliable queue.
+Redis is a great storage service for building a reliable queue.
 That's what this is for.

 ## Configuring redis